topdev921/StoryBlok-Headless-Ecommerce/README.md

 ## Description

-An e-commerce app built by Next.js with headless CMS
+An e-commerce app built by Next.js with Storyblok Headless CMS

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).